huan/docker-simple-mail-forwarder/README.md

 What is SMF?
 (Simple Mail Forwarder)
 ------------------------------------
-If you have a domain name, only want to have a(or a few) email address from this domain, but forward all the emails to gmail(etc).
+If you had a domain name and only wanted to have one(or a few) email address from this domain, but you want to forward all the emails to another email account.
 SMF is exactly what you need. (with [Docker](http://docker.com))

-This docker was built for maximum **simple** & **easy** to use because of this reason.
-I had many domains and need email address of them(for fun/work), and I hate config mail server.
-Some dns providers provide free email forwarding service for their own domain. some do not.
-And almose all email forwarding service is not free.
+This docker was built for ultimate **simplicity** because of this reason.
+I owned many domains and needed email addresses of them(for fun/work), and I hated to config email server.
+Some DNS providers provide free email forwarding service for their own domain, some do not.
+And almose all email forwarding service is NOT free.
 So I decided to make it myself(thanks docker).

 ### Related Services
 - [DuoCircle Email Forwarding](http://www.duocircle.com/services/email-forwarding) From $59.95/year
 - [Cloud Mail In](https://www.cloudmailin.com/plans) From $9/month.
 And it is not for human.
 - [MailGun](https://mailgun.com) professional service.
 Free plan includes 10,000 emails/month. but [can result in your domain being treated as spam](https://blog.rajivm.net/mailgun-forwarding-spam.html)

-I was about to pay $10/year maybe, but the cheapest plan is $9 per month.
-Having a $10 USD machine with unlimited mail&domains/month is an amazing idea!
-And of couse you also could put other dockers in this machine. :-D
+I was willing to pay $10/year, but the cheapest plan I could find was $9 per month.
+Having a $10 USD machine with unlimited mail&domains per month is an amazing idea!
+And of couse you could also put other dockers on this same machine. :-D

 Quick Start (TL;DR)
 -------------------